AndrewAnnex/SpiceyPy/docs/pyodide.rst

 `Pyodide <https://pyodide.org/en/stable/>`_ is a port of CPython to WebAssembly, meaning a Python distribution that can run entirely natively within common web browsers.
 Many popular scientific libraries are already availble for Pyodide, including numpy, scipy, matplotlib, pandas, and many more!

-This version of SpiceyPy is essentially the same as the normal desktop Python distributions, as the CSPICE library is compiled to Wasm (web-assembly), allowing the pure python codebase for SpiceyPy to function essentially without modification.
+This distribution of SpiceyPy is essentially the same as the normal desktop Python distributions, as the CSPICE library is compiled to Wasm (web-assembly), allowing the pure python codebase for SpiceyPy to function essentially without modification.
 The existing test suite for SpiceyPy is used to validate the distribution releases.

 It is however slightly limited: